sriharsha8991/House_price_prediction/README.md

 <br>

 ### Thank you
-**The page is part of I nueron assignment
+**The page is part of Inueron assignment
 It can be modified later with other Features such of the boston house price prediction**